noamPlayground/mongo-assignment/README.md

 ## Prior requirements
 - Please make sure to have Docker Engine and Docker Compose installed in order to start the application.

-This repository includes a simple Python 3 application that inserts data to a MongoDB database, manipulates the data, and displays it in a webpage using the Flask web framework.
+This repository includes a simple Python 3 application that inserts data to a new MongoDB database and collection, manipulates the data, and displays it in a webpage using the Flask web framework.

 ### Instructions: